Actindo-AG/Documentation/POS/UserInterface/01c_CashRegister.md

 ![Cash in/out](../../Assets/Screenshots/POS/Sales/CashRegister/CashInOut.png "[Cash In/Out]")

-The *Cash in/out* box is used, if you deposit or withdraw cash in the pay desk without a purchase being made.
+The *Cash in/out* box is used to post sales independent cash ins and cash outs.
 In this case, you have to log that in the cash register.

 - [ ![Drawer](../../Assets/Icons/Drawer.png "[Drawer]") Open Drawer]
     Click this button to open the cash drawer.